isomorphic-software/smartclient-docs/classes/JSONEncoder.md

 **Flags**: IR

 ---
+## Attr: JSONEncoder.serializeInstances

+### Description
+Controls the output of the JSONEncoder when instances of SmartClient classes (eg a ListGrid) are included in the data to be serialized.
+See [JSONInstanceSerializationMode](../reference.md#type-jsoninstanceserializationmode).

+Note that the JSONEncoder does not support a format that will recreate the instance if passed to decode() or eval().

+**Flags**: IR

+---
 ## Attr: JSONEncoder.showDebugOutput

 ### Description
 If objects that cannot be serialized to JSON are encountered during serialization, show a placeholder rather than just omitting them.

 The resulting String will not be valid JSON and so cannot be decoded/eval()'d

+**Flags**: IR

+---
+## Attr: JSONEncoder.skipInternalProperties

+### Description
+If true, don't show SmartClient internal properties when encoding and object.

 **Flags**: IR